 Sometimes, it takes a while to discover how you really feel about the new mattress.
 If the firmness isn’t quite meeting your sleep requirements with your new mattress, you don’t have to go through the cumbersome process of sending back the entire mattress.
 What you can do is simply send the top latex layer back to the manufacturer and then they’ll send you a new layer in a different level of firmness, which almost always sorts out the problem without the need to return the entire new mattress.

 You’re probably wondering if this exchange is practical.
-Well, if you need to adjust the firmness of your new mattress, all you’ll need to do is unzip the latex mattress zippered cover, and exchange your new top layer that the manufacturer sends out to you for the existing one.
+Well, if you need to adjust the firmness of your new mattress, all you’ll have to do is unzip the latex mattress zippered cover, and exchange your new top layer that the manufacturer sends out to you for the existing one.
 It’s no more difficult to adding a mattress topper to a traditional mattress.
 Once you’re done, put the old latex layer in the box the new one arrived in, attach the UPS label you received and send it back to the manufacturer.
 Simple as this!
-Check it here, below.
+Check it here, below (The Botanical Bliss).